Scille/parsec-cloud/docs/userguide/index.rst

     share_data
     revoke_user

-You can also use the simplified `Guide d'utilisation Parsec <https://parsec.cloud/pdf/Guide-d-utilisation-Parsec.pdf>`_
+You can also use the simplified `Parsec User Guide [French]<https://parsec.cloud/wp-content/uploads/2022/04/GU-a-jour-Android-new-1.pdf>`_